kozmoai/glent-deploy-aws/backstage-plugins/plugins/aws-apps/README.md

 ## Installation

-Install the GLENT on AWS frontend plugin into your Backstage application:
+Install the OPA on AWS frontend plugin into your Backstage application:

 ```sh
 # From your Backstage root directory